Arsh1213/getting_started_with_javascript/Chapters/5_conditionals_loops_recursions.md

 There are two ways of solving the problem of repitition - `iteration` and `recursion`.
 If implemented carefully (_without falling into the trap of infinite loops or never-ending recursive calls_), recursions produce elegant and concise solutions to many complicated problems.

+Let's understand recursion by revising our high school mathematics!
+I'm sure you remember _factorials_, and if don't, here's the reminder:

+> __Factorial__ of positive integer N is defined as the consecutive product of all other non-zero positive integers starting from 1 and leading all the way up to N. In other words, `factorial N = 1 x 2 x 3 x 4 x ... x N`.
+If you observe carefully, you will find that we can rewrite the expression as `1 x 2 x 3 x ... x (N - 1) x N`.
+The first `N - 1` terms is, by definition, `factorial (N - 1)`.
+Thus we obtain a very powerful way of expressing the whole thing: `factorial N = factorial(N - 1) X N`. _As a special case, `factorial 0` is defined as `1`_.
+Interestingly, `factorial 1` is also `1`!

+__Recursive functions involve two aspects__:
+  - One or more __base cases__, which does not conform to any pattern.
+In case of factorials, it is the factorial of `0` and `1`.
+  - A __pattern__ that underlies the rest of the cases.
+In most cases, the pattern can be clearly expressed as lower instances of the same function, and as such, the function is dependent on it's lower versions.
+For factorials, it is `factorial N = factorial(N - 1) X N`.

+Now let's delve into the code for implementing the recursive function of factorials.

 ```javascript
 function factorial(num) {
   /*